-We are thinking about Christ’s incarnation from different angles.
-Incarnation is Jesus’ “en-flesh-ment” (literally), the truth that God’s Son became human.
+Christ’s incarnation is His “en-flesh-ment” (literally), the truth that God’s Son became human.
 Jesus did not pretend, He truly took on our humanity with all its problems and weaknesses, except for sin.
 “It was to save sinners that Christ came into the world, not to help us save ourselves, nor to induce us to save ourselves, nor even to enable us to save ourselves.
 Jesus came to save us!”
 (William Hendriksen)

 Salvation comes from the LORD.
 (Jonah 2:9)

 Here are some Scriptures and quotations on Jesus’ incarnation:

 John 1:1-11: In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through Him all things were made; without Him nothing was made that has been made.
 In Him was life, and that life was the light of all mankind….The true light that gives light to everyone was coming into the world.
 He was in the world, and though the world was made through Him, the world did not recognize Him.
 He came to that which was His own, but His own did not receive Him.

 Christmas is not about the living God coming to tell us everything’s all right.
 John’s Gospel isn’t about Jesus speaking the truth and everyone saying: “Of course!
 Why didn’t we realize it before?”
 It is about God shining His clear, bright torch into the darkness of our world, our lives, our hearts, our imaginations—and the darkness not comprehending it.
 It’s about God, God coming as a little child, speaking words of truth, and nobody knowing what He’s talking about.
 (N. T. Wright)